An Educational Stroll With Stan - Part 2

 fixed_param = T)

-to 1, if not we’ll just get a bunch of same numbers.
-Give it a try yourself! same goes with chains
+Notice that we provided df_new as data, changed iter_sampling to 1, if not we’ll just get a bunch of same numbers.
+Give it a try yourself! same goes with chains, additional chains of same values provide no additional value.
+Lastly, we have to specify fixed_param.

-Merge Predicted y
+Merge Predicted y and True y

 # create df with y_pred